centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 </TabItem>
 <TabItem value="Virtual-Curve" label="Virtual-Curve">

-Metrics depends on the service configuration.
-Check The Watch article linked on top of this page.
+Metrics depend on the service configuration.
+Check The Watch article linked at the top of this page.

 </TabItem>
 </Tabs>